m-noor/IrisData_Project/README.md

 ```
 To run the script, open up a shell and just type `python IrisData_project.py`.
 An open file dialog box will then appear - choose an Iris data file in .csv format.
-The three tables displayed in the Results and Discussion section will be printed to screen and saved to a file named iris_data_summary.txt.
+The three tables (Tables 1-3) displayed in the Results and Discussion section will be printed to screen and saved to a file named iris_data_summary.txt.
-Following this, the figures will be generated and saved as well.
+Following this, the Figures 1-4 will be generated and saved as well.
-The path is xxxx
+The outputs will all be saved on the root drive (in Windows, usually C:\) to a folder named based on the current date (YYYYMMDD) and time (HHMM) - *e.g.* C:\20180402_1424.

 ############## END OF FILE ##############